 The Committee will work with its legislative representatives (both state and federal), with the Massachusetts Association of School Committees, and other concerned groups in developing an annual, as well as a long-range, legislative program.
 One of the major objectives of the Committee's legislative program will be to seek full funding for all state and federally mandated programs.

-The Committee will annually designate a person--who may or may not be a member of the Committee--to serve as its legislative representative.
+The Committee will annually designate a person, who may or may not be a member of the Committee, to serve as its legislative representative.
 This person will be authorized to speak on the Committee's behalf with respect to legislation being considered by the Massachusetts Legislature or the United States Congress or their respective committees.
 In all dealings with individual elected representatives, the Legislature or Congress, the Committee's representative will be bound by the official positions taken by the School Committee.

-SOURCE: MASC

-File: BK

-SCHOOL COMMITTEE MEMBERSHIPS

-The Committee may maintain memberships in the national, state and regional School Committees (boards) associations and take an active part in the activities of these groups.

-It may also maintain institutional memberships in other educational organizations, which the executive officer and Committee find to be of benefit to members and personnel.

-The materials and benefits of institutional memberships will be distributed and used to the best advantage of the Committee and the staff.

-SOURCE: MASC
+SOURCE: MASC – Updated 2022